 - Escape Entertainment: How much of your weekend entertainment do you consider your just reward for sticking it out at a tedious job?

-- Job-related Illness: Stress, rotten physical work conditions, interpersonal conflict, increased germ exposure… can all contribute to your health.
+- Job-related Illness: Stress, terrible physical work conditions, interpersonal conflict, and increased germ exposure can all contribute to your health.

 These things add up.
 And can drastically decrease your in-your-pocket pay.